scalatra/scalatra-website/getting-started/understanding-scalatra.md

 * You want to match routes with a prefix deeper than the context path.

-## Understanding Scalatra's SBT Dependencies
+## Understanding Scalatra's SBT dependencies

 Scalatra uses Scala's [Simple Build Tool][sbt-site], or `sbt`, as a build system.